-Note: This email address should only be used for copyright complaints.
-If you need to get in touch with us for any other reason, please
+This email address should only be used for copyright infringement reports.
+If you need to get in touch with us for any other reason, please visit our Help Center.

-If you’ve gotten a notification that one of your Pins has been removed for a copyright complaint, it means the content owner asked us to remove it.
-If you want us to forward the information from the copyright complaint notification, just email us at copyright [at] pinterest.com to let us know (we may remove some personal contact information).
+If you’ve received a notification that your content has been removed based on a copyright infringement report, it means the copyright owner submitted a complete and valid report asking us to remove it.
+If you want us to forward the information from that copyright report, just email us at copyright [at] pinterest.com (copyright[at]pinterest[dot]com) to let us know (we may remove some personal contact information).

-If your account gets too many copyright complaints, you could lose the ability to save Pins on Pinterest, or we may disable your account altogether.
+If your account gets content removed based on too many copyright infringement reports, you could lose the ability to save Pins on Pinterest, or we may disable your account altogether.

-If you think we made a mistake removing your Pin, you can file a counter-notice.
-When we get a valid counter-notice, we’ll remove the complaint from your account's record.
+If you think we made a mistake removing your Pin, you can file a counter notification.
+When we get a valid counter notification, we’ll reinstate the content and remove the complaint from your account's record.

-Note: There are legal and financial consequences for fraudulent or bad faith counter-notices.
-Before submitting a counter-notice, make sure you have a good faith belief that we removed the content in error, and that you understand the repercussions of submitting a false claim.
+Note: There are potential legal and financial consequences for fraudulent or bad faith counter notifications.
+Before submitting a counter notification, make sure you have a good faith belief that we removed the content in error, and that you understand the repercussions of false submissions.

-If your content is removed as the result of a copyright takedown notice, you’ll receive instructions about how to file a counter-notice in the email notification we send you.
-Please note that you should only submit a counter-notice if you believe that the content was removed because of a mistake or misidentification.
+If your content is removed as the result of a copyright infringement report, you’ll receive instructions about how to file a counter notification in the email notification we send you.
+Please note that you should only submit a counter notification if you believe that the content was removed in error.

 Anyone who owns exclusive copyright to content can